 And customer health and how it’s measured and looked at changes over time.
-Braden said that 20 years ago it was very different from today.
+Braden said that 20 years ago it was very different.

 “Interactions with customers used to be pretty transactional,” he said.
 “Proposal, commissioning to execution.
 And then maybe at the end there would be some feedback.”